 Testing is an activity.
 Anybody can test.
 Sometimes testing is just using a product, while QA requires a strategic approach to testing in the sense of planning how, what, and when to test.

 Imagine that you're good at cooking and that you can prepare tasty meals.
 Given that you cook for your family and friends, does that make you capable to run a restaurant?
 Could you plan and design the menus, source the supplies, monitor the food and the service, train your staff, build brand awareness, know which dishes would attract new diners and so on?
-The ability, or knowledge how to cook and the passion is just a small, albeit an integral part of a larger process that is running a restaurant.
+The ability, or knowledge how to cook and the passion is just a small, albeit an integral part of a much more complex and dynamic process that is running a restaurant.
 To be a successful restaurant owner and manager you need to be able to plan things strategically and execute them tactically, and perhaps most importantly, know how to handle the pressure.
 Same applies to quality assurance, testing is just one, although perhaps the most important part of it.

 Let's call things by their name

-Somewhere I read a phrase that caught my attention:
+Somewhere I read the following phrase and it really caught my attention:

 "A Tester is responsible for finding failures, but a QA not only finds them but helps to prevent them."